NorthIsMirror/zsh-functional/README.md

 [![Build Status][travis-status-png]][travis-status]

-# ZSH higher order functions <sup>&alpha;</sup>
+# ZSH higher order functions

 You can look at [yogsototh's blogpost] for the idea of higher order functions in zsh.

-# Warning -- still in alpha

-I have some plans to change the behavior of `map` and rename all lambda methods to be considered default and thus just be named `map`, `each` etc.

 ## Install